MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

 # ZKTeco PullSDK Wrapper
 This wrapper is only for Pull devices (inBio, C3 panels, ...etc).
 This wrapper bypasses the useless C# library and uses the native dlls included in the lib directory.

+# ZKFinger Wrapper
+This includes ZKFinger wrapper, again, this by passes the ZKTeco crap and uses the native dlls, in this case the dlls required and installed with the bastard usb driver.

 # .Net Core
-This libray is using .Net Core.
+This library is using .Net Core.
 You can copy the source and downgrade if you feel like it.

-# HOW TO USE
+# HOW TO USE PULL SDK
 ```C#
 using i04PullSDK;